-- 160. Know why, he was a bully.
+- he was known by all those different names but I don't know why, he was a bully.
 He took me on the run with him.
 That was the first time I absconded from Cardross, the first time I stayed out overnight.
 We stayed at his brother's house in Springburn.
-There was second his brother, and another guy.
+There was this brother, and another guy.
 They were making threats that they were going to tie me up and rape me.
 It was frightening.
 The next morning I managed to get out of the house and handed myself in at Springburn police station.
 I didn't tell them what had happened, I just got taken back to Cardross. - 161.
 There was a lot of bullying at Cardross, a lot of violence.
 I was injured physically and mentally.
-It wasn't just a state of the state of any of the members of staff. - 162.
+It wasn't just that bullied me, there were others.
+The staff were aware that bullying went on but they wanted an easy time.
+I can't remember the names of any of the members of staff. - 162.
 I don't have any good memories from Cardross.